99003754/c-project/1_Requirements/readme.md

 *Sensor will be continuously sending the data to Display

-*Controller ask for data needed by the display and acknowledges it
+*Controller sends data as upon user wish and can ask for acknowledgment too

 *the communication happens with message queue as a medium with broadcast mechanism